-Here's a little known secret: If you swing by this rustic cocktail bar in Logan Square in the evening and stay till midnight, you'll be treated to their scrumptious complimentary chocolate chip cookies.
+Here's a little-known secret: If you swing by this rustic cocktail bar in Logan Square in the evening and stay till midnight, you'll be treated to their scrumptious complimentary chocolate chip cookies.
 Or, if you aren't up to waiting around for the free treat, you can also order their ice cream sandwich dessert, which features a scoop of seasonal ice cream wedged between two of their famous chocolate chip cookies.
 Whichever route you go, consider one of Scofflaw's hot toddies for a particularly comforting pairing.

-INDIANA: Amelia's in Indianapolis, IN
+INDIANA: Amelia's in Indianapolis

-This charming bakery may be known for its hand-shaped, hearth-baked breads—but Yelpers insist that the "dense, delish" chocolate chip cookies deserve just as much recognition.
+This charming bakery may be known for its hand-shaped, hearth-baked bread—but Yelpers insist that the "dense, delish" chocolate chip cookies deserve just as much recognition.
 Thick, moist, and with just a hint of sea salt, they're a perfect, no-frills iteration of the classic.
 One reviewer said it's "the type of cookie that you drop in public, look to see if anyone saw you drop it, then you pick it up and continue to eat it because it's that good."
 That just about sums it up.

 IOWA: Table 128 in Clive

 Patrons may come to this farm-to-table restaurant for the savory French-American fusion dishes, but it's the "divine" sea salt chocolate chip cookies that seem to stick out in their minds long after the dining experience is over.
 The best part?
 They're served as a complimentary sweet surprise at the end of your meal.
-One reviewer even claims they're "better than mom made."
+One reviewer even claims they're "better than Mom made."
 Did we mention they're free yet?

 KENTUCKY: Please & Thank You in Louisville

 Outside the trendy small-batch Southern bakery-meets-coffeehouse is a sign proudly promising the best chocolate chip cookie in Louisville—and many Yelpers concur that it lives up to the hype.
 You'll likely agree if you like your cookie super soft on the inside and just slightly crisp around the edges.
 One reviewer helpfully advises grabbing some napkins to wipe the chocolate off your face—the cookies are just that gooey.
-Take things up a notch by pairing your cookie with a Honey Boy latte, or a Mexican Hot Chocolate.
+Take things up a notch by pairing your cookie with a Honey Boy latte or a Mexican Hot Chocolate.

 LOUISIANA: Willa Jean in New Orleans

 There's no doubt that the real star of the show at this chic bakery and café are the chocolate chip cookies.
-And while you can certainly order a single cookie solo, reviewers insist it would be a shame to not to order the platter, which features three warm Valrhona chocolate chip cookies, a scoop of cookie dough, and a cup of cold Tahitian vanilla milk for dunking or drinking.
-"This might be heaven," said one reviewer.
+And while you can certainly order a single cookie solo, reviewers insist it would be a shame not to order the platter, which features three warm Valrhona chocolate chip cookies, a scoop of cookie dough, and a cup of cold Tahitian vanilla milk for dunking or drinking.
+"This might be heaven," says one reviewer.

 MAINE: Standard Baking in Portland

-What sets the breads and sweets apart at this family-owned bakery is that they opt for organic, locally grown ingredients (including flour) whenever possible.
+What sets the bread and sweets apart at this family-owned bakery is that they opt for organic, locally grown ingredients (including flour) whenever possible.
 Apparently, that effort makes a big difference, because Yelpers say their chocolate chip cookie is simply unforgettable—a little salty and a little sweet, a little soft and a little crunchy, it represents the epitome of balance.
 Pro tip: If you want yours warm from the oven, stop by at 1:30 p.m.

 MASSACHUSETTS: Blunch in Boston